-Second-generation antihistamines in nasal form are as good as or better than the oral forms for treatment of seasonal allergic rhinitis.
-However, they can cause drowsiness, and are not as effective for allergic rhinitis as nasal corticosteroids.
+Second-generation antihistamines in nasal form are as good as, or better than the oral forms for treating seasonal allergic rhinitis.
+However, they can cause drowsiness, and they are not as effective for allergic rhinitis as nasal corticosteroids.
 Nasal spray antihistamines are available by prescription and include:

 - Azelastine (Astelin, Astepro, Dymista)

 - Olopatadine (Patanase)

 - Common side effects include headache, dry mouth, and dry nose.
 (These are often only temporary and go away during treatment.)

 - Drowsiness may occur.
 The nasal spray forms of second-generation antihistamines cause more drowsiness than the pill forms.

-- Extended-release forms of loratadine and cetirizine have other ingredients that can cause other symptoms, including nervousness, restlessness, and insomnia.
+- Extended-release forms of loratadine and cetirizine have additional ingredients that can cause other symptoms, including nervousness, restlessness, and insomnia.